NORTH CAROLINA INSULATION EXPERTS

 Bora Foam Insulation — Chapel HIll, NC — A Healthy Home

-PROBLEMS WITH FIBERGLASS INSULATION
+PROBLEMS WITH SUBFLOOR "BATT" INSULATION

 After years of inspecting crawlspaces, we’ve found that even in encapsulated homes, fiberglass insulation quickly turns into a hidden hazard.
 The combination of warmth, dampness, and darkness where the insulation meets the subfloor creates the perfect breeding ground for rodents, mold, and bacteria.